TimvanScherpenzeel/profiling-research/README.md

 ### Optimizing compiler

 The optimizing compiler (`Turbofan` in `V8`) recompiles `hot` functions using previously collected type information to optimize the generated `machine code` further.
-However, in order to make a faster version of the `machine code`, the optimizing compiler has to make some assumptions regarding the shape of the object, that they always have the same property names and order, then the compiler can make further optimisations based on that.
+However, in order to make a faster version of the `machine code`, the optimizing compiler has to make some assumptions regarding the shape of the object, namely that they always have the same property names and order.
+Based on that the compiler can then make further optimisations.
 If the object shape has been the same throughout the lifetime of the program it is assumed that it will remain that way during future execution.
 Unfortunately in JavaScript there are no guarantees that this is actually the case meaning that object shapes can change at any stage over time.
 Due to this lack of guarantees the assumptions of the compiler need to be validated every single time before it runs.
 If it turns out the assumptions are false the optimizing compiler assumes it made the wrong assumptions, trashes the last version of the optimized code and steps back to a de-optimized version where assumptions are still valid.
 It is therefore very important that you limit the amount of type changes of an object throughout the lifetime of the program in order to keep the highly optimized code produced by the optimizing compiler alive.
+In the worst case scenario the object ends up in `de-optimized hell` and will never be picked up again to be optimized.

 ### Conclusion

-When profiling and optimizing your JavaScript code effort should go out to optimizing the parts of the application that are being optimized by the optimizing compiler, meaning that these functions are `hot`, and more importantly which parts of the application are being de-optimized.
-De-optimization likely happens because types are changing in `hot` parts of the code or certain optimizations are not yet implemented by the compiler (such as `try catch` a few years ago).
+When profiling and optimizing your JavaScript code part of your effort should go out to optimizing the parts of the application that are being optimized by the optimizing compiler, meaning that these functions are `hot`, and more importantly which parts of the application are being de-optimized.
+De-optimization likely happens because types are changing in `hot` parts of the code or certain optimizations are not yet implemented by the compiler (such as `try catch` a few years ago, which has since been fixed).
 It is important to note that whilst you should pay attention when using these unoptimized implementations you should use them and report to the browser engines that you are using these features.
 If a certain de-optimization shows up a lot in heuristics and performance bug reports it is likely to be picked up by the engine maintainers as a priority.
-Other things to take into account are optimizing object property access, maintaining object shapes and understand the power of inline caches.
+Other things to take into account are optimizing object property access, maintaining object shapes and understand the power of inline caches (monomorphic, polymorphic, megamorphic).
 Inline caches are used to memorize information on where to find properties on objects to reduce the number of expensive lookups.

 ## Profiling

-Besides the browser's built-in sampling profiler `Chrome developer tools` and the structural profiler available in `chrome://tracing` one can start the browser from the command line with flags to enable the tracing of various parts of the web application.
+Besides the browser's built-in sampling profilers available in `Chrome developer tools` and the structural profiler available in `chrome://tracing` one can start the browser from the command line with flags to enable the tracing of various parts of the web application.

 Please note that any traces recorded with the tool will contains all currently opened resources (tabs, extensions, subresources) with the browser.
-Make sure that `Chrome` starts without any other resources active in order to be able to get a relatively clean trace.
+Make sure that `Chrome` starts without any other resources (other tabs, extensions, profile) active in order to be able to get a relatively clean trace.
 In order to record a clean trace you should keep the recording to a maximum of 10 seconds, focus on a single activity per recording and leave the computer completely idle for 2 seconds before and after each recording.
 This will help making the slow process stand out amongst the other recorded data.

 ### Memory profiling and garbage collection

 The essential point of garbage collection is the ability to manage memory usage by an application.
-All management of the memory is done by the browser engine, no API is exposed to web developers to control it.
-Web developer can however learn how to structure their programs in order to use the garbage collector to their advantage.
+All management of the memory is done by the browser engine, no API is exposed to web developers to control it explicitly.
+Web developers can however learn how to structure their programs in order to use the garbage collector to their advantage and avoid the generation of garbage.

 All variables in a program are part of the object graph and object variables can reference other variables.
 Allocating variables is done from the `young memory pool` and is very cheap until the memory pool runs out of memory.
 Whenever that happens a garbage collection is forced which causes higher latency, dropped frames and thus a major impact on the user experience.

 All variables that cannot be reached from the root node are considered as garbage.
 The job of the garbage collector is to `mark-and-sweep` or in other words: go through objects that are allocated in memory and determine whether they are `dead` or `alive`.
 If an object is unreachable it is removed from memory and previously allocated memory gets released back to the heap.
 Generally, e.g. in `V8`, the object heap is segmented into two parts: the `young generation` and the `old generation`.
 The `young generation` consists of `new space` in which new objects are allocated.
 It allocates fast, frequently collects and collects fast.
-The `old space` stores objects that are survived enough garbage collector cycles to be promoted to the `old generation`.
+The `old space` stores objects that survived enough garbage collector cycles to be promoted to the `old generation`.
 It allocates fast, infrequently collects and does slower collection.

 The cost of the garbage collection is proportional to the number of live objects.
 This is due to a copying mechanism that copies over objects that are still alive into a new space.
 Most of the time newly allocated objects do not survive long enough in order to become old.
 It is important to understand that each allocation moves you closer to a garbage collection and every collection pauses the execution of your application.
 It is therefore important in performance critical applications to strive for a static amount of alive objects and prevent allocating new ones whilst running.